chapulina/simslides/README.md

 you don't have both simulators installed, only the plugin for the simulator present will be compiled.

+### Ignition

+The main branch has been tested on Ignition Citadel.

+Follow the official install [instructions](https://ignitionrobotics.org/docs/citadel/install).

 ### Gazebo Classic

 The main branch has been tested on Gazebo version 11.